 The cruise company’s imposing luxury liners – the Queen Mary II, Queen Elizabeth and Queen Victoria – united to sail together along the Mersey for the first time and perform manoeuvres in tribute to the port, its base from 1840 to 1967.

-“SIS LIVE was delighted to be involved in this historic and newsworthy spectacle.”
+“NEP Connect was delighted to be involved in this historic and newsworthy spectacle.”

 Interest in what promised to be a stunning sight was huge.
 Cunard sought to maximise brand publicity by providing live simultaneous multi-platform, multi-media coverage.
 Events were to be streamed live on Cunard’s website, with simultaneous live footage easily available to TV companies via satellite.